 How polyps can develop?

 Changes in these cells can lead to the growth of polyps on the lining of the colon.
-Most are benign (non-cancerous).
-But over time, polyps can become malignant (cancerous).
+Most are non-cancerous but over time, polyps can become cancerous.
 This occurs when cells in these polyps begin growing abnormally.
-In time, malignant cells invade more and more of the colon and rectum.
-The cancer may also spread to nearby organs or lymph nodes or to other parts of the body.
+The cancer may also spread to nearby organs, lymph nodes or to other parts of the body.
 Finding and removing polyps can help prevent cancer from ever forming.

 What are polyps?

 Polyps are fleshy clumps of tissue that form on the lining of the colon or rectum.
-Small polyps are usually benign (not cancerous).
+Small polyps are usually not cancerous.
 However, over time, cells in a polyp can change and become cancerous.
 The larger a polyp grows, the more likely this is to happen.
-Also, certain types of polyps known as adenomatous polyps are considered pre-‐malignant.
+Also, certain types of polyps are considered pre-cancerous.
 This means that they will almost always become cancerous if they’re not removed.

 Preventing Colorectal Cancer